Actionable Climate Science forPolicymakers

 // Global Emissions Commitments

-Since 2010 policy actions and transformations of energy systems have greatly reduced coal use, putting the world on a much lower greenhouse gas emissions trajectory.
+Over the past eight years, policy actions and transformations of energy systems have greatly reduced fossil fuel emissions, lowering the world’s future greenhouse gas emissions trajectory.
 The more severe warming scenarios projecting 4°-5°C of average warming now seem increasingly unlikely.
-However, despite this progress, current policies are insufficient for meeting the goals of the Paris Agreement.
+However, despite this progress, current commitments and policies are insufficient for meeting the stated goals of the Paris Agreement.

 Berkeley Earth is an independent climate science non-profit, dedicated to providing high-quality, impartial climate data and analysis for decision makers at all levels.
 Our work was referenced in the 2021 IPCC Report on Climate Change, and has been featured extensively across major media outlets.
 For access to additional data about local warming trends, visit our regional temperature page.